Austin Museum of Popular Culture

-The Austin Museum of Popular Culture (AusPop) is a Texas 501(c)(3) nonprofit organisation dedicated to collecting, preserving, and exhibiting art and memorabilia that reflect Austin's eclectic contributions to popular culture worldwide.
+The Austin Museum of Popular Culture (AusPop) is an Austin, Texas nonprofit organisation dedicated to collecting, preserving, and exhibiting art and memorabilia that reflects Austin's eclectic contributions to popular culture worldwide.

-Auspop, formerly known as SouthPop, champions Austin artists who were mainly responsible for "weird" Austin.
+AusPop champions artists responsible for "weird" Austin.

 History and mission

-SouthPop was formally established in 2005 to collect and display concert posters by a group of artist known as the Armadillo Art Squad who came together around the Armadillo World Headquarters.
+AusPop (originally South Austin Museum of Popular Culture) was formally established in 2005 to collect and display concert posters by a group of artists known as the Armadillo Art Squad who came together around the Armadillo World Headquarters.

 It was born from a community art collective known as the South Austin Museum of Popular Culture which had coalesced in 2004 around the private files of Henry Gonzalez.

 The collections expanded to include other live music venues of the 1970s including Threadgills, the Vulcan Gas Company, the Austin Opry House, and Antone's.